ntwalibas/blog/_drafts/2023-07-20-variational-quantum-eigensolver.md

 This means that starting from fiduciary states $\ket{0}$ and $\ket{00}$, we create circuits that allow us to generate arbitrary single-qubit and two-qubits states.
-The PQC for single-qubit systems is derived in [single-qubit PQC](#single-qubit-PQC-derivation).
+The PQC for single-qubit systems is derived in [single-qubit state preparation](#single-qubit-state-preparation).
-And PQC for two-qubits systems is derived in [two-qubits PQC](#two-qubits-PQC-derivation).
+And a PQC for two-qubits systems is derived in [two-qubits state preparation](#two-qubits-state-preparation).

 * **Optimizer selection:**<br>
 We chose the SPSA optimizer because it works out of the box